Create a composite of multiple plan position indicators (ppi)

 Logical.
 When

-s covering a single composite pixel.
+TRUE, adds an additionalcoverageparameter to theppiindicating the number ofppis covering a single composite pixel.

 Details

-s of different scan elevations of the
+The function can combine multiple ppis of different scan elevations of the

-s of different radars.
+same radar or ppis of different radars.
 The coordinates of the returned

-is provided, but no crs
+only res is provided, but no crs is set, res is in meters and the

-is set to the mean(lat, lon) location.
+origin of the composite ppi is set to the mean(lat, lon) location.

-parameter determines how values of different ppi
+The method parameter determines how values of different ppis at the same

 geographic location are combined:

-determines how values of different ppi's at the same
+Argument method determines how values of different ppi's at the same

 geographic location are combined.

-: Compute the maximum value.
-If ppi's are of the same radar and the same polar volume, this computes a max product, showing the maximum detected signal at that geographic location.min
+mean: Compute the average valuemax: Compute the maximum value.
+If ppi's are of the same radar and the same polar volume, this computes a max product, showing the maximum detected signal at that geographic location.min: Compute the minimum valueidw: This option is useful primarily when compositing ppi's of multiple radars.
+Performs an inverse distance weighting, where values are weighted according to 1/(distance from the radar)^idp

-The coordinates system of the returned ppi
+The coordinates system of the returned ppi is a WGS84

-(lat, lon) datum, unless a different crs
+(lat, lon) datum, unless a different crs is provided.
+If only

-is provided, but no crs
+res is provided, but no crs is set, res is in

-meter units and the origin of the composite ppi
+meter units and the origin of the composite ppi is set to the

 mean (lat, lon) location.